Our Wills and Trusts Lawyers help you understand the purpose and importance of these important documents for your unique situation.

 Special Needs Trusts

 A variety of reasons, whether they be physical, mental, or financial, may necessitate a Trustor to create a Special Needs Trust for the welfare of the beneficiary.
 Issues of income, state assistance, and welfare contribute greatly as to how the trust is drafted, and how the well-being of the beneficiary is maintained during his lifetime.
-Trusts such as these require a great deal of planning and detailed proficiency, and the assistance of a legal professional is strongly indicated.
+Trusts such as these require a great deal of planning and detailed proficiency, and the assistance of a legal professional such as an attorney for wills and trusts is strongly indicated.

 Individuals who own guns may have unique concerns pertaining to the disposition of their firearms following death.
 There are firearm transfer forms and ownership registering qualifications to be met in addition to drafting the specific instructions contained in the trust itself.
 A great deal of thought and planning must be used in order to properly complete the weapon transfers.
 Our firm has experience in creating such trusts and would be eager to assist any responsible gun owner who has concerns about the preservation of their weapons.